abdelrahman-essawy/react-engineer-challenge/README.md

 ## Features

 - The user is allowed to type movie name and it will auto complete for him.
-- The user can select the desired rating and genre in bullet points format.
 - The user can filter the result based on the name and the rating and genre selected.
+- The Application will display all the movies with higher rating than selected.
+- The Application will display all the movies that matches the genres selected.
 - The Application is responsive.

 ## Folder Structure